RenanMsV/EpicBossGoldEdition/README.md

 * Shulkers no longer spawn with random colors by default.
 * Can now set Villager profession by tag VillagerType.
 Types: BLACKSMITH, BUTCHER, FARMER, LIBRARIAN, NITWIT, PRIEST.
 * Can now set Shulker color by tag Color as Sheep and Wolf does.
 If set Color to -1 they will spawn with a random Color.
-* Can now set boss's custom name visible by tag DisplayVisible.
+* Can now set boss's custom name visible by DisplayVisible.
 Default false.

 # 1.12.2 0.7
 * Fixed bugs.